Total Functions in QMA: Definitions

+The reason why we require that the function $f$ be polynomial time computable is because we wish that the soundness and completeness thresholds of $Q$ be mapped onto the soundness and completeness thresholds of $Q'$, where we recall that the soundness and completeness thresholds must be polynomial time computable, see Definition \ref{def:qvpab}.
+That is, if $Q$ is an $(a,b)$-procedure such that there exists an e--map from $Q$ to $Q'$ via $f$, then $Q'$ is an $a',b'$-procedure with $a'(n)=f(a(n))$ and $b'(n)= f(b(n))$.

-Note that strong reduction is transitive: if $Q$ strongly reduces to $Q'$, and $Q'$ strongly reduces to $Q''$, then $Q$ strongly reduces to $Q''$.
-Note also that if we require that the inverse $f^{-1}$ of the strictly increasing function $f$ in Definition \ref{Deff:StrongReduction} is also efficiently computable, then strong reduction is an equivalence relation.
+Note that eigenspace preserving maps are transitive: if there exists an e-map from $Q$ to $Q'$, and if there exists an e-map from $Q'$ to $Q''$, then there exists an e-map from $Q$ to $Q''$.
+Note also that if we require that the inverse $f^{-1}$ of the strictly increasing function $f$ in Definition \ref{Deff:StrongReduction} is also polynomial time computable, then eigenspace preserving maps are an equivalence relation.

-\begin{thm} {\bf $\QMA$ Amplification\cite{MW05} is a strong reduction.} Let $Q$ be a quantum verification procedure.
+\begin{thm} {\bf $\QMA$ Amplification\cite{MW05} is an eigenspace preserving map.} Let $Q$ be a quantum verification procedure.
 Let $a,b$ be functions as in Definition$~\ref{def:qvpab}$.
-For all $r\in \poly$ there exists a quantum verification procedure $Q'$, with $Q$ strongly reducing to $Q'$, such that the strictly increasing function $f$ that defines the strong reduction (see Definition \ref{Deff:StrongReduction}) satisfies $f(a)\geq 1-2^{-r}$ and $f(b)\leq 2^{-r}$. \end{thm}
+For all $r\in \poly$ there exists a quantum verification procedure $Q'$, such that there exists an e-map from $Q$ to $Q'$, and such that the polynomial time computable strictly increasing function $f$ that defines the e--map (see Definition \ref{Deff:StrongReduction}) satisfies $f(a)\geq 1-2^{-r}$ and $f(b)\leq 2^{-r}$. \end{thm}